zule-lab/urban-bird-diversity-and-carbon/data/README.md

 blsp_md: Mode of broad-leaved tree species.
 Most common percent composition value of all broad-leaved tree species.

-crb_sm: Total Carbon.
-Total above-ground forest carbon (kg C/m²) in each grid.
-Modified from a recently published high-resolution map of Canada's terrestrial carbon stocks (Sothe et al., 2022).

-total_bl_nl_sp: Total percent composition of all broad-leaved and needle-leaved tree species (total trees = total broad-leaved + total needle-leaved species)
+total_trees: Total percent composition of all broad-leaved and needle-leaved tree species (total trees = total broad-leaved + total needle-leaved species)

 prop_blsp: Proportion of broad-leaved species.
 The proportion of broad-leaved tree species in each grid.

 prop_nlsp: Proportion of needle-leaved species.
 The proportion of needle-leaved tree species in each grid.

+crb_mn: Mean carbon.
+Mean above-ground forest carbon (kg C/m²) in each grid.
+Modified from a recently published high-resolution map of Canada's terrestrial carbon stocks (Sothe et al., 2022).

+crb_sm: Total carbon.
+Total above-ground forest carbon (kg C/m²) in each grid.
+Modified from a recently published high-resolution map of Canada's terrestrial carbon stocks (Sothe et al., 2022).